-Item Description Severe Indicates a critical event that requires immediate corrective actions to avoid system failures.
-Date/Time Displays the exact date and time the event occurred (for example, Wed May 02 16:26:55 2007).
+ltem Description Date/Time Displays the exact date and time the event occurred (for example, Wed May 02 16:26:55 2007).
 If no date/time appears, then the event occurred at System Boot.
-Description Provides a brief description, generated by the CMC, of the event (for example, Redundancy lost, Server inserted).
+Description Provides a brief description, generated by CMC, of the event (for example, Redundancy lost, Server inserted).

-- 1 Open a serial/Telnet/SSH text console to the CMC and log in. - 2 To view the hardware log, type:
+- 1 Open a serial/Telnet/SSH text console to CMC and log in. - 2 To view the hardware log, type: